daudix/daudix.one/_posts/2023-06-12-gemini-exploring-the-cozy-world-of-capsules-and-space.md

 title: "Gemini: Exploring the Cozy World of Capsules and Space"
 tags: Gemini Dithering ASCII
 toc: true
-archive: "This post is archived, meaning it will no longer receive content updates, may look odd, and may not follow newer practices."
 ---

 This post is made to give you basic understanding of what Gemini is, what are Capsules and Gemlogs, modern-day use of retro image techniques and text-based art